Frequently Asked Questions

 Q. Is flight-training tax deductible?

-A. Parts of the Private Pilot Licence, Commercial Pilot Licence and additional ratings can be claimed if you intend on pursuing a career in aviation and you are a Canadian citizen.
+A. Training for your Private Pilot Licence, Commercial Pilot Licence and additional ratings can be claimed if you are considered a qualifying student.
 The tuition and portions of the flight training are tax deductible, however Club membership fees and textbooks are not.
-Tax receipts will be issued once the student has completed the required.
-For more information visit our Tax Receipts page http://www.bramptonflightcentre.com/career/self-paced-commercial-programs/.
+For more information about the definition of a qualifying student, please visit our Tax Receipts page https://www.bramptonflightcentre.com/career/self-paced-commercial-programs/.

 Q. Can I obtain a refund for the membership and ground school fees?

 A. Generally the membership and ground school fees are non-refundable.
-However, an exception may be made to those that are unable to obtain their Category 4 medical.
+However, an exception may be made to those that are unable to obtain the Canadian Category 4 Aviation Medical.
 Before a refund can be issued we would need documentation from an aviation doctor to support your ineligibility within two weeks of your registration date.

 For more information, please contact: